|

-The main purpose of this article, as stated by the authors, is to examine the effects of common incentive schemes versus fixed-pay on the components of performance during the learning phase of a production run.
+The main purpose of this article is to examine the effects of common incentive schemes versus fixed-pay on the components of performance during the learning phase of a production run.
 The authors selected two typical incentive schemes:

 1. A pure piece-rate of payment per item completed, and